harishmuh/Heart-diseases-prediction-Machine-Learning--App/README.md

 <img src="https://assets-global.website-files.com/6266b596eef18c1931f938f9/644aea65cefe35380f198a5a_class_guide_cm08.png" alt="Confusion Matrix" width="1000">

-Based on the model, we will have two kind of errors Type 1 error: False Positive (Patients are predicted as having heart diseases.
+Based on the model, we will have two kinds of errors Type 1 error: False Positive (Patients are predicted as having heart diseases.
 However in actual conditions, they do not have heart diseases)
-Consequences: Patient need to conduct further medical examination but only for assesment or verification to confirm.
-Due to the mistake, the image of the hospital & app developer become less reliable to the patients and public.
+Consequences: The patient need to conduct further medical examination but only for assessment or verification to confirm.
+Due to the mistake, the image of the hospital & app developer became less reliable to the patients and the public.

 Type 2 error: False Negative (Patients are predicted as not having heart diseases.
 However in actual conditions, they do have heart diseases)
-Consequences: Patients conditions may become worse.
-If they do manage to get diagnosed, their heart disease treatments more likely to be more difficult and far more expensive.
-Even, they may have probability to die before being treated.
+Consequences: Patient conditions may become worse.
+If they do manage to get diagnosed, their heart disease treatments are more likely to be more difficult and far more expensive.
+Even, they may have a probability of dying before being treated.

-Based on the consequences above, we need to be able to make a model that can reduce False Negative as minimum as possible because the consequences of False Negative are higher that we may lose person life.
-Thus, we are using recall for metric of evaluation.
+Based on the consequences above, we need to be able to make a model that can reduce False Negatives as much as possible because the consequences of False Negatives are higher and we may lose a person's life.
+Thus, we are using recall as a metric of evaluation.

 ## Conclusion
-Tuned KNN is the best model for predicting heart disease in this scenario, due to its high recall of 0.891, F1-score 0.86 and best ROC AUC score of 0.85.
+After training and testing 9 machine learning models (Random Forest, Logistic Regression, KNN, CatBoost, Gradient Boost, AdaBoost, Decision tree, LightGBM, XGBoost) to the dataset, the tuned KNN is the best model for predicting heart disease in this scenario, due to its high recall of 0.891, F1-score of 0.86 and best ROC AUC score of 0.85.